ethan-young/seccyd-wj-subtests/manuscript/README.md

 **Picture Vocabulary.** This subtest measures verbal comprehension and crystallized knowledge.
 The test contains 58 items requiring participants to view and name familiar and unfamiliar objects.
-The test was administered five times at 54 months, grades 1, 3, 5, and at 15 years.
+The test was administered five times: at 54 months, grades 1, 3, 5, and at 15 years.
 Higher scores indicate more verbal comprehension and more crystallized knowledge.

 **Verbal Analogies.** This subtest measures the ability to reason about analogies between relatively simple words.
 Although the words remain simple, relations between words increase in complexity of over the test items.
-The test contains 35 items and was assessed twice at grades 3 and
-5. Higher scores indicate more reasoning and more verbal/crystallized knowledge.
+The test contains 35 items and was assessed twice: at grades 3 and 5.
+Higher scores indicate more reasoning and more verbal/crystallized knowledge.

 **Passage Comprehension.** This subtest test measures the ability to read a short passage and name an appropriate key word that is missing.
-The test contains 43 items and was administered three times at grades 3, 5, and at age 15.
+The test contains 43 items and was administered three times: at grades 3, 5, and at age 15.
 Higher scores indicate more vocabulary, comprehension, and reading skill.

 **Applied Problems.** This subtest contains a set of practical math problems.
 Participants must read and identify a strategy for solving the problem and execute simple arithmetic calculations.
-The test contains 60 items and was administered at the 54-month, 1<sup>st</sup>, 3<sup>rd</sup> and 5<sup>th</sup> grade, and 15-year assessments.
+The test contains 60 items and was administered five times: at the 54-month, 1<sup>st</sup>, 3<sup>rd</sup> and 5<sup>th</sup> grade, and 15-year assessments.
 Higher scores indicate more practical math and problem-solving skill.